-This page hasn't been updated for a long time, probably 10yrs.
-It's now 2024 and an update is imminent.
-There has been a lot of housebuilding in the last few years and many sites are in build.
+This page hasn't been updated properly for a long time, probably 12yrs.
+It's now 2024.
+There has been a lot of housebuilding since about 2015, and many housing sites are filling in gaps between some of these places.

 The above map is not to scale, indicative only